IELTS General Training · Writing Task 2 · Category 6

 Direct Answer

-No, IELTS Writing Task 2 is always a formal register throughout — so informal vocabulary and spelling(s), contractions, slang, and colloquialisms are all inappropriate, in one way or another.
-Replace: kids → children, a lot of → a great number of, really important → particularly significant, get → obtain/become/receive, things → the respective noun & all contractions (don`t→ do not & can´t → cannot).
+No — IELTS Writing Task 2 requires a formal register throughout.
+Avoid contractions (don't → do not, can't → cannot), slang, and colloquialisms.
+Replace: kids → children, a lot of → a great number of, really important → particularly significant, get → obtain/receive, things → the specific noun.
+All contractions are inappropriate in Task 2.

 Frequently Asked Questions